Wireless Quantum Key Distribution in Indoor Environments: System Description

 We consider the regime of operation when the reflected pulses off the walls are not overlapping in time with the main direct signal.
 This happens when the transmitted pulses are short in comparison to the transmission delay.
 This is the case in the practical regime of operation when high rate communications is desired.
 In this case, we neglect to collect the reflected QKD signals off the walls.
 We also assume that none of these reflected pulses will interfere with the forthcoming QKD pulses.
 That would imply that the repetition rate of the QKD link must be on the order of 100 MHz or lower, which is suitable for our scheme.
-In the following section, we employ the propagation models in OWC for estimating path loss and background noise in the room.